 - Claus Cafe - near Palais Royal - breakfast / lunch only - gorgeous space.

 - Le Sant Regis - Cafe on Île Saint-Louis. Île Saint-Louis is a must wander around area and we had a beautiful breakfast here, before walking the short distance to Notre Dame to start our day.

 - Late night Falafel on Rue de Rosiers in the Marais - such a fun scene up until midnight.
-Many options but we loved the Red Stand that was across from the famous L’as du Fallafel.
-I can’t remember the name.
+Many options but we loved the Red Stand that was across from the famous L’As du Falafel. .

 - Ladurée kiosk if flying home from Charles De Gaulle - we forgot about them on the plane, so the children were thrilled when they got to have them for breakfast on our first jet lagged morning home.